-Leicester City Women v Arsenal Women
+Arsenal beat Leicester for 14th straight WSL win

 Post update

-Foul by Laura Wienroither (Arsenal Women).
+Foul by Michelle Agyemang (Arsenal Women).

+Sam Tierney (Leicester City Women) wins a free kick on the right wing.